 Melinda was the interim Artistic Director/ CEO of St Martins Youth Arts Centre in 2012, Conference Organiser for PSi 22 - Performance Climates 2016 and Creative Director of Open Spaces, a large scale, multi-arts event at the Abbotsford Convent, 2015/ 2016.

-Melinda is currently co- designing and facilitating interdisciplinary, script development workshops with Artist Made Productions.
+Melinda co- designs and facilitates interdisciplinary, script development workshops with Artist Made Productions.
 These workshops contribute to developing resources for Emerging Minds: the National Workforce Centre for Child Mental Health.
-She also works as a research assistant, consulting producer and parent of two.
+She also works regularly at Theatre Network Australia and is a parent of two.

 Melinda lives in Narrm (Melbourne) on Wurundjeri Woi Wurrung Country.